 It is increasingly expensive to build and operate a mine in Canada, especially in remote regions of the country where infrastructure is lacking.
-According to MAC research, it costs about two to two and a half times as much to build and operate a mine in northern Canada off grid than in the south.

-The elimination of mining tax measures in recent federal budgets, such as the Accelerated Capital Cost Allowance, has made capital intensive projects, particularly in the North with large infrastructure components, even more expensive.
+According to MAC research, it costs about 2 - 2.5 times as much to build and operate a mine in northern Canada off grid than in the south.
+The elimination of mining tax measures in recent federal budgets, such as the Accelerated Capital Cost Allowance, has made capital intensive projects, particularly in the north with large infrastructure components, even more expensive.